 How to use Threads for your business

-It’s still very early to tell if Threads will have staying power.
+Brands are still experimenting with content to see what works on Threads.
 However, one thing that makes it unique is that there’s a built-in user base.
 Accounts are easily transferable from Instagram, giving Meta the power to scale incredibly fast.

 For your business, it’s worthwhile to claim your Threads account and get acquainted with the user experience. “[If] you get a lot of your new clients from social media and use it to maintain existing relationships, it could make sense to get in on the Threads action,” wrote The Fool.
 “Think about how important your social media presence is for your business, and how much time it already takes up.”